ghc-proposals/ghc-proposals/README.rst

 ---------------

-Below are some criteria that the committee and the supporting GHC community will genearlly use to evaluate a proposal.
+Below are some criteria that the committee and the supporting GHC community will generally use to evaluate a proposal.
 Note that this list is merely set of a guidelines; it is the committee's job to weigh these and any other relevant considerations appropriately.